Bauhaus Project (computing) explained

 History

-The Bauhaus project was initiated by Erhard Ploedereder, Ph.D.[6] and Rainer Koschke, Ph.D. at the University of Stuttgart[7] in 1996.
-It was originally a collaboration between the Institute for Computer Science (ICS) of the University of Stuttgart and the Fraunhofer-Institut für Experimentelles Software Engineering (IESE),[4] which is no longer involved.
+The Bauhaus project was initiated by Profs.
+Erhard Ploedereder[6] and Rainer Koschke[7] at the University of Stuttgart[8] in 1996.
+It was originally a collaboration between the Institute for Computer Science (ICS) of the University of Stuttgart and the,[4] which is no longer involved.

 Early versions of Bauhaus integrated and used Rigi for visualization.[10]

-The commercial spin-off Axivion was started in 2005.[9]
+The commercial spin-off Axivion GmbH, headquartered in Stuttgart, was started in 2005.[11]
 Research then was done at Axivion, the Institute of Software Technology, Department of Programming Languages at the University of Stuttgart as well as at the Software Engineering Group of the Faculty 03 at the University of Bremen.

-On August 11, 2022, the Qt Group (Nasdaq Helsinki: QTCOM) acquired Axivion GmbH.
-Since then, the Axivion Suite has been further developed and distributed by the Qt Group's Quality Assurance business unit.
+On August 11, 2022, the Qt Group acquired Axivion GmbH.
+Since then, the Axivion Suite has been further developed and distributed by the Qt Group's Quality Assurance business unit.[12]

 The Bauhaus tool suite aids the analysis of source code by creating abstractions (representations) of the code in an intermediate language as well as through a resource flow graph (RFG).[15]
 The RFG is a hierarchal graph with typed nodes and edges, which are structured in various views.

-For commercial use, the project has created a spin-off company, Axivion.[1]
-Axivion is headquartered in Stuttgart, Germany and provides licensing and support for the Axivion Suite.
-While the Axivion Suite has its origins in the Bauhaus project, it today is a different product with a much broader range of static code analyses, such as MISRA checking, architecture verification, include analysis, defect detection, and clone management.[14]
-It also provides IDE integrations for Eclipse and Microsoft Visual Studio not found in the academic project.
+While the Axivion Suite has its origins in the Bauhaus project, it is now considered a different product with a broader range of services, such as static code analyses, such as MISRA checking, architecture verification, include analysis, defect detection, and clone management.

 Reception